lgili/mint_install_everytihng/README.md

-#Linux Mint new instalation
+# Linux Mint new instalation

-downlad the instaltion.sh
+download the instaltion.sh

-and in terminal type
+and in terminal type in terminal
 ```bash
 sudo chmod +x install.sh
 ```